autonity/docs.autonity.org/reference/api/asm/stabilization/index.md

 - The `aut` command-line RPC client to submit calls to inspect state and state-affecting transactions.

 ::: {.callout-note title="Protocol contract calls" collapse="false"}
-Examples for calling functions from `aut` use the setup described in the How to [Submit a transaction from Autonity Utility Tool (aut)](/account-holders/submit-trans-aut/).
+Examples for calling functions from `aut` use the setup described in the How to [Submit a transaction with Autonity CLI](/account-holders/submit-trans-aut/).

 Usage and Examples illustrate using the Stabilization Contract's generated ABI and the `aut` tool's `contract` command to call the Stabilization Contract address `0x29b2440db4A256B0c1E6d3B4CDcaA68E2440A08f`.
 See `aut contract call --help`.